Many SEO campaigns rely heavily on backlinks to build authority.

 When we reviewed user behavior data, we saw that many visitors who landed on these articles moved on to pages related to nursing programs, teaching programs, online degrees, and enrollment pathways.

-The content served as an entry point that helped prospective students discover programs they were already researching.
+The site content served as an entry point that helped prospective students discover programs they were already researching.

-Why This Strategy Worked
+Why This SEO Content Strategy Worked

-The first factor was search intent.
+- The first factor was search intent.
 Each article answered a question that students were actively searching for.

-The third factor was consistency.
+- The third factor was consistency.
 Publishing content regularly allowed the site’s authority to grow quickly across related topics.

 SEO Growth Often Compounds